blueOkiris/EmbeddedLinuxClass/hw08/README.md

 > Do a ‘scope capture with the delays added to make the waveform symmetric and at 50 MHz.

+So... my oscilloscope can only measure to around 350kHz, and as far as I know, I don't have access to one of the school's.
+However, I can still look at the symmetry of a wave with delay decently low.
+The lowest I get a reasonable signal at is  I set the delay to

 > Comment on how stable the waveform is

 Stable